-Unfortunately, every winter holiday, Bailey & Partners gets urgent calls for brain injury cases caused by exposure to Carbon Monoxide (“CO”), often called Carbon Monoxide Poisoning.
-Most CO victims are either killed or brain injured right in their own apartments or homes.
-Why?
-Because of faulty in‑home gas appliances that haven’t been properly maintained.
-Sadder still is the fact that these brain injuries or death could have been eliminated by a simple, inexpensive CO detector inside the apartment or home.
+Unfortunately, every winter holiday, Bailey & Partners receives urgent calls for serious injury cases caused by Carbon Monoxide (CO) Poisoning.
+Many CO victims suffer brain injuries or death – because – of faulty, in‑home gas heating systems or stoves.
+That’s why it’s important for you to know that these brain injuries or death could have been eliminated by a simple, inexpensive CO detector inside the apartment or home.

 If it surprises you that Bailey & Partners gets these brain injury and or death cases every year, it shouldn’t.
-Here’s what you need to know about Carbon Monoxide.
+Here’s what you need to know about Carbon Monoxide Poisoning!

 Sources of Carbon Monoxide

 CO can be found in many common items – even many common household items.
 Examples include:

 - gasoline‑fueled motor vehicles

 When these sources are not functioning properly, the CO emissions can cause brain damage or death.

 Symptoms of Carbon Monoxide Poisoning

 The most common symptoms of CO poisoning are